erickn52/project_purple/README.md

 - **Execution module:** implement IB paper bracket orders behind a `--dry-run` flag.
 - **Logging:** add a structured daily log (decisions + orders + fills).
 - **Linting/typing:** add Ruff + MyPy and fix the easy wins.

-If you use Codex cloud: ask it to propose a PR-style change and run `python run_project_purple.py` as the acceptance test. citeturn0search0turn0search8

 ---